usdot-fhwa-stol/v2x-ros-driver/v2x_ros_driver/README.md

 ## Build from source

-#### Note: Assumption here is that user is building on a ros2 focal development environment.
+#### Note: Assumption here is that user is building on a ros2 foxy development environment.

 1. Clone the repository into workspace